Cronopio dentiacutus

-Cronopio is an extinct genus of small insectivorous mammal known from the early Late Cretaceous of the Río Negro region in Argentina.
-Its only species is Cronopio dentiacutus.
+Cronopio is an extinct genus of small insectivorous mammal known from the Early Cretaceous (Albian) of the Río Negro region in Argentina.
+The genus contains a single species, Cronopio dentiacutus.
 It belongs to the Meridiolestida, an extinct group of mammals widespread in South America during the Late Cretaceous, which are more closely related to modern marsupials and placental mammals than to monotremes.